Golden Chicken Broth (Brodo di Pollo)

 You could just throw everything in a pot together and boil it.
 However, there are nuances that do make a difference.

-• Light Broth – The lighter version of broth or stock is generally preferred when you don’t want to color or darken certain sauces, soups or entrees like a caramelized broth would.
-It’s also faster.
+• Light Broth – The lighter version of broth or stock is generally preferred when you don’t want to color or darken certain sauces, soups or entrees.
+It is also faster.

 • DarkBroth

-• It’s worth the extra step to make the dark version when you want a richer broth or stock, with deep caramelized flavors and color.
+• It is worth the extra step to make the dark version when you want a richer broth or stock, with deep caramelized flavors and color.
 To make a darker version, you basically do some roasting or caramelizing before adding water.
 Roasting only the bones is common in making dark stock.
-You can also caramelize the outside of the chicken, or chicken pieces.
+You can also caramelize the outside of the whole chicken, or chicken pieces.

 • Or instead of caramelizing the meat/bones, you can caramelize the onion halves, face-down.
-Include the carrots too if you like.
-This is your brodo.
+Include the carrots too, if you like.
+This is your brodo after all.

 • Wash and dry bones before adding, for a less cloudy broth.